nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 ### Writing the documentation file

-Once you've written your configuration file and saved it, you should briefly describe your global institutional profile in your documentation markdown file ✍.
+📔 Once you've written your configuration file and saved it, you should briefly describe your global institutional profile in your documentation markdown file.

-You can look at some of the other configs to see what this describes, but typically it will say where exactly the clusters are based, how to user can use the global institutional profile (once eventually merged into the main nf-core/configs repository), and any other particular information that would be relevant for users of the profile (such as what internal profiles are offered, or if users have to do any other personal set-up of certain variables) 👩🏿‍🏫.
+✍ You can look at some of the other configs to see what this describes, but typically it will say where exactly the clusters are based, how to user can use the global institutional profile (once eventually merged into the main nf-core/configs repository), and any other particular information that would be relevant for users of the profile (such as what internal profiles are offered, or if users have to do any other personal set-up of certain variables).

 ## Testing the global institutional profile